 Select the Right Replacement Thermostat

 Choosing the right replacement thermostat can be a little bewildering, considering how many features are now available.
 Further confusing the issue is the fact that most thermostats available will claim to be suitable for all central HVAC systems.
-While this may be true, adapting a very sophisticated thermostat to a very simple HVAC system may be more complicated than you want.
-Buy the thermostat you need, not one that has features you don't want or need.
+While this may be true, adapting a very sophisticated thermostat to a very simple HVAC system can be needlessly complicated.
+It is best to buy the thermostat you need, not one that has features you don't want or need.

 Here are some questions to keep in mind when shopping for a thermostat:

 - Does your furnace system only a heating system, or does it also have a forced air conditioning unit?
 Make sure to choose a thermostat that's appropriate to your needs.